JaydenB112/Reading-Notes/README.md

 Today we configured our Ubuntu, a terminal for all of the resources we use in class, we also took notes on a reading we did in class.

 ### Class 2-1-23
+Today we cleaned up our notes and corrected our formatting, we are making the transition to VScode and today was dedicated to the preparation to do so.